 Les Vins Des Chefs de France

-Check out Les Vins Des Chefs de France that serves adult beverages.
+Check out Les Vins Des Chefs de France kiosk that serves adult beverages.
 At this kiosk, you’ll find the popular Grand Marnier Orange Slush.

 La Crêperie de Paris

-La Crêperie de Paris is a new restaurant, opening October 1, 2021.
-It will offer both table and quick service options.
+La Crêperie de Paris is a quick service restaurant that opened on October 1, 2021.
 La Crêperie de Paris’ menu will feature sweet crepes, savory buckwheat galettes, and French Hard Cider.
 This is located in the France Pavilion expansion.
 In addition, look for Crepes A Emporter to enjoy crepes in a table service restaurant.

 After feasting on French cuisine, let’s check out Attractions at EPCOT’S France Pavilion.